dwarvesf/playground/go/connecting-vim-with-golang.md

 ---
 tags:
   - go
   - vim
-title: Connecting Vim With Golang
+title: 'Connecting Vim With Golang'
 date: 2015-10-16
 description: null
 ---

 ## An introduction to Vim and how to use Vim with Golang

-* Vim is a powerful text-editor, usually used server environments with no graphical interfaces.
+- Vim is a powerful text-editor, usually used server environments with no graphical interfaces.
 In this post, I will layer a basic foundation of Vim and show you how to use Vim as an IDE for Go.

 ## What is Vim

 Vim is a highly configurable text editor built to enable efficient text editing, the next version of Vi (Vim = Vi Improved), written by Bram Moolenaar, first released in 1991.

-* Vim is often called a "programmer's editor,"
+- Vim is often called a "programmer's editor,"
-* Vim can be used as IDE for its plugins.
+- Vim can be used as IDE for its plugins.
-* Vim can support for many platforms.
+- Vim can support for many platforms.

 ## Install and Config

-* Vim can be downloaded at [vim homepage](https://www.vim.org/download.php) or set up by [brew](https://brew.sh/)
+- Vim can be downloaded at [vim homepage](https://www.vim.org/download.php) or set up by [brew](https://brew.sh/)

 `brew install vim`

-* Since some plugins can be in needed of lua, you should set up with this command line`brew install vim --with-lua`
+- Since some plugins can be in needed of lua, you should set up with this command line`brew install vim --with-lua`
-* After finished setting, create a.vimrc file.
+- After finished setting, create a.vimrc file.
 This file is where you store every config, plugins or bundle, as well as other Vim related function.
-* Next, set up vim plugins manager.
+- Next, set up vim plugins manager.
 Currently, I’m using [Vundle](https://github.com/VundleVim/Vundle.vim), you can use [panthogen](https://github.com/tpope/vim-pathogen) if you like.
 Vundle will help in config those plugins in .vimrc, install or update and other tasks.
 In order to set up, clone vundle in the folder ~/.vim/bundle/ (folder .vim will appear when you finish installed vim)`git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

 Copy some configs and basic plugins into .vimrc (please note that the “ in vim is comment)